jmSfernandes/EndPointDefinitions/README.md

 ```

 To define an Endpoint you need to implement the `IEndpointDefinition` interface, and override both of the methods showed.

 You do not need to use Services, you can define the GetWeatherForecast as a lambda or a extracted method within the Endpoint Class.

 The example serves only to show that it is possible to use services and dependency injection with the library.

+And you have full control to still define your services lifecycle.

-You can check the example [project](https://github.com/jmSfernandes/ExampleEndpointDefinitions) to see the full implementation.
+**You can check the full example [project](https://github.com/jmSfernandes/ExampleEndpointDefinitions) to see the full implementation**.

 Then you only need to call the `Services.AddAllEndpointDefinitions` or the `Services.AddEndpointDefinition(Type type)` to define the
 endpoints.

 And the `app.UseEndpointDefinitions()` to start the Endpoints.

+As shown here:

 ```C#